 There’s no telling how far her career could have continued on its upward trajectory, possibly including starring roles in comedy features, a la Carole Lombard.
 Fortunately, we are still able to enjoy Thelma’s beauty, comic timing, and appealing energy in dozens of comedy (and dramatic) films.

-The Thelma-ZaSu shorts will be released on DVD October 9, and the Thelma-Patsy shorts are already available, as is the Charley Chase series featuring Thelma.
+The Thelma-ZaSu shorts, and the Thelma-Patsy shorts, are available as DVD box sets, as are her shorts in the Charley Chase series.
 So, do yourself and favor and have some laughs, courtesy of the wonderful Thelma Todd and cohorts.

 Thanks to my friend Michelle Morgan, who lives across the pond, and who wrote the wonderful and much-needed Thelma biography Ice Cream Blonde, which helped me keep my facts straight for this blog entry.